Webhooks

 Configuring the webhook

-To use the webhook, you first need to setup a URL on your side to receive the webhook payload.
+To use the webhook, you first need to setup a URL on your side to receive the webhook request.

 The configuration is done in the Admin > Integrations page.